sherbondy/lektor-algolia/README.md

 ```
 You should see a message saying lektor-algolia has been added to the project.

+[Here's a link to the project on pypi](https://pypi.python.org/pypi/lektor-algolia) if you want to install through unconventional means.

 Next, add an index and an API key with write access to that index to your
 Algolia account via their website.
 Then, in your project file
 (like `blog.lektorproject`), add the following: